BIM October 09, 2025

 • The price of the Clash Detection plugin specifically is €150 before VAT.

 BIMvision is a free BIM viewer app with a rather interesting plugin system.
 The SDK for plugin creation is available to everyone for free, and it is up to the end user whether they want their plugin to be shared for free or for a price.
-The solution is fast, convenient, and very user-friendly, and the active community in terms of plugin development allows its capabilities to extend way beyond what regular BIM viewer software can provide.
+The solution is fast, convenient, and very user-friendly, and the active community in terms of plugin development allows its capabilities to extend way beyond what regular BIM viewer software offers.

 Verity